 Attempt to Do SEO On Your Own

 If you know what your doing and are confident in your search engine optimization knowledge then by all means go ahead and do it on your own.
-If you have been reading about SEO on some forums and marketing articles but have no real world experience, we recommend you study for 2 more years or higher a professional SEO firm.
+If you have been reading about SEO on some forums and marketing articles but have no real-world experience, we recommend you study for 2 more years or higher a professional SEO firm.
 The reason we say this is there is so much conflicting information floating around the web about SEO, you may not be getting information from a credible source.
-SEO is constantly changing but the web lives for ever, so if you read an article about SEO tips from 3 years ago those tips will potentially harm your efforts now.
+SEO is constantly changing but the web lives forever, so if you read an article about SEO tips from 3 years ago those tips will potentially harm your efforts now.
 Once you get penalized by Google its hard to recover and takes more time to be successful.
 This is why its so important to do it properly from the start.
 Here are the most common things you should avoid doing.
 Creating duplicate content or copying other website content and publishing it on yours.
 Purchasing bad backlinks from other websites or backlink companies.
 Thinking that an SEO company can guarantee you first position rankings.
 If an SEO company ever says they can guarantee you first page rankings or your money back, run for the hills.
 A real SEO company knows they can’t guarantee rankings and would never offer such a thing.
 The reason for this is Google is constantly changing their algorithm on how they rank websites, one day you could be on page one and the next page 2.
 SEO is an ongoing process that takes time and if you do it right you will be more than satisfied with the results.
 The key to a contractor’s SEO is to be able to see past the initial cost to do SEO and understand that if they achieve results the returns will be much greater than the marketing cost.
-The second key is to think realistic about SEO and how long it takes to produce page one rankings and continue the efforts for long enough to maintain your results.
+The second key is to think realistically about SEO and how long it takes to produce page one rankings and continue the efforts for long enough to maintain your results.

 Be Active On Social Media